guancioul/metro/README.md

 Use a new repo to show static web on the GitHub page.

-I can also have two repos that show different pages.
+Can have multiple repos that can show on my Github domain.

+Use Github Action to deploy the website.